How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 Do I Need To Go to the Vet for My Dog's Storm Anxiety?

-If you need immediate medical assistance or professional advice, please call your vet or another licensed animal specialist for help with your dog.
+If you need immediate medical assistance or professional advice, please call your vet or another licensed animal specialist to help your dog.
 Home remedies are by no means a replacement for a professional's opinion or care and are not meant to cure anxious tendencies or other fearful behaviors.

 Reading next